 Many trying to understand how markets truly operate are unfortunate victims of the streetlight effect: looking for something where the light shines while completely disregarding the fact that what they’re looking for could be where the light isn’t currently shining.

-The structure of each Market Making newsletter will be somewhat similar to the weekly market commentaries I used to write.
+The style of each Market Making newsletter will be somewhat similar to the weekly market commentaries that I used to write.
 So, I’ll be combing through the sell-side research reports that I’ve found most compelling over the past week – from GS, JPM, Barclays, etc. – and will be writing about how I think all the pieces of the puzzle currently fit together (or whether they do at all!).

 Needless to say, nothing in the Market Making newsletter will be actionable to the average retail trader.
 That’s not who the newsletter is designed for.